mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

-This takes a public key H, and generates both a ciphertext C as well as a secret string K. The ciphertext C should be sent to the holder of the private key; the key K should be used as the secret.
+This takes a public key H, and generates both a ciphertext C as well as a secret string K. The ciphertext C should be sent to the holder of the private key; the string K should be used as the secret.

 We can follow this procedure: